-7 Reasons You Shouldn't Ditch Your Analog Watch In Favor Of A Smart One
+7 Reasons You Shouldn't Ditch Your Analog Watch

 I'm a sucker for a good analog wristwatch, and over the years, I've amassed a sizable collection of them.
 My current go-to is a Timex Easy Reader, which has a sick light-up feature and is perfect for everyday wear.
 I also have a beautiful silver and gold Victorinox watch my grandparents gave me for my college graduation, as well a wonderfully delicate Omega watch from my mother (but more on that one later).
 When I was studying abroad in India, I wore a black plastic Casio digital watch, and in middle school, I rocked a plastic Swatch watch with Tintin's face on the face.